thomp/text-histogram/README.md

 ---

-*text-histogram* generates a text format histogram in Common Lisp.
-IT's intended to provide roughly the same functionality as https://github.com/basnijholt/text_histogram3 , a Python package for generating text histograms.
+*text-histogram* generates a histogram in plain text.
+The intent is to provide roughly the same functionality as https://github.com/basnijholt/text_histogram3 , a Python package for generating text histograms.

 # Example